The Practical Guide to Google Local Listings for Franchise Businesses

 - Photos: You have no say over which image Google uses to display (users can upload their own) but uploading your high-quality images is a great start.
 You want these to be representative of your business.
 While Google will choose an image for you, you can flag a photo for removal if it violates Google’s policies.

 - Q&A: Where users can submit questions.
 We recommend asking some common questions if you don’t have anyone asking any.
 For example, we asked and answered some of our own questions on our GMB listing.
 Sometimes users are just too shy to ask themselves!

 - Reviews: Reviews on your GMB listing are incredibly useful.
 Be sure to reply to every single review that comes through your GMB listing.
 Positive ones, awesome.
 Negative ones, try to find a solution and take the interaction off the platform to resolve the issue.
 Reviews have a huge impact on local SEO.

-Poking around the Google My Business dashboard will give you a great idea of areas where you can add extra information.
+Poking around the Google Business Profile dashboard will give you a great idea of areas where you can add extra information.
 Keeping this information accurate, up-to-date and active is important to optimizing your local business listing.
-Think of GMB like any other social media profile your business uses.
+Think of GBP like any other social media profile your business uses.
 The more you use it, the more you engage with your audience, and the better your results will be in local search.

 Stay patient with the veriﬁcation process.
 The actual process of submitting information can take less than an hour, but Google can take weeks to verify all of the information.

 Your hierarchy of who can manage your local business listings will come in handy here.
 As a member of the corporate marketing team, you won’t want to have to manage 500 individual franchise locations for reviews, questions and all the other little things that happen.
 Passing specific optimization tips (like the one in this guide) on to your franchisees will ease the process.

 Plan ahead and consider help from a marketing partner so you can just call shotgun and enjoy the ride, feet up on the dash.